kamijou112/cs5229-2025-pa3/exercises/05-monitoring/README.md

 #### Sketch API

-You are expected to reuse your sketch implementation from PA2, but only the following APIs are loaded and used for this exercise.
+You are expected to use the sketch implementation from PA2, but only the following APIs are loaded and used for this exercise.
 ```C
 ...
 Sketch* sketch_create();